idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Emotional Awareness
     - Resolution - See subtle differences between emotions.
     - Vividness - Turn up the contrast, so we can see easily see the additional resolution.
-    - (Am Happy -> Feel Happy -> Experiance Happy in my Body)
+    - (Am Happy -> Feel Happy -> Experience Happy in my Body)
     - The moment you observe an emotion, it's already less powerful.
-  - Accurate Self Assement - Strengths and Weakness
+  - Accurate Self Assessment - Strengths and Weakness
     - Essential for managers.
     - We're not perfect, but how can we succeed despite these gaps.
   - Self Confidence - Ego as big as Mt Fugi, or as small as grain of sand as needed.